MoeBuTa/moebuta.github.io/_pages/home/about.md

 #share: true
 #comments: true
 ---
-Master's graduate from The University of Western Australia with a degree in Software Engineering.
+A graduate from The University of Western Australia with Master's degree in Software Engineering.

 Python, C, and Java are my primary programming languages for coursework and projects.